Amazon Indigenous are leaving rainforest for cities, and finding urban poverty

 “We need clothing, to eat every day, to pay for electricity, and water bills.
 If all of that were free, we could sustain ourselves with $125,” said Tumi, who recently left the bakery to work for Univaja.

-The Ministry of Indigenous Peoples is seeking to rework parts of the Bolsa Familia program to reduce the frequency and duration of Indigenous trips to cities to collect payment.
-Proposals include extending the withdrawal period for the money, flexible payment dates, and a less bureaucratic service with translation into Indigenous languages.
+The Ministry of Indigenous Peoples is seeking to rework parts of the program so Indigenous peoples don't have to travel as often to collect payment.
+Proposals include extending the withdrawal period for the money and flexible payment dates.

-Another major goal for the ministry is to improve education in Indigenous territories to reduce the incentive to leave.
+Another major ministry goal is to improve education in Indigenous territories to reduce the incentive to leave.
 That's a daunting task with high costs for huge, remote and impoverished areas.

-Nelly Marubo, an anthropologist who is Indigenous, said Indigenous people who come to Atalaia do Norte for a better education can be disappointed by what they find.
-The municipality ranks poorly in areas like literacy, standard of living and health, and unemployment is as high as 93%.

-Her ideal is a culturally adapted school in the village where students could have access to both Indigenous and non-Indigenous knowledge without needing to be in the city.

 “I always have in my mind lots of children and young people, but unfortunately, this time the visit was very sad," she said.
 "I found an abandoned village with only four elderly women.”